Radio Free Europe (song): Cover art

-Around 600 copies of the first pressing were sent out for promotional uses, but these omitted the Hib-Tone contact address.
-It was included, however, on the 6,000 copies of the second pressing.
+Around 600 copies of the first pressing were sent out for promotional uses.
+Around 400 other copies were pressed. "[These] went to Wuxtry and some went to New York," said record collector Todd Ploharski.
+The original pressing omitted the Hib-Tone contact address; it was included, however, on the 6,000 copies of the second pressing.

 Composition

 Both the Hib-Tone and I.R.S. releases of "Radio Free Europe" begin with brief instrumental intros before the band enters.
 The Hib-Tone version features a brief synthesizer figure.
 The intro to the I.R.S. version originated as an errant system hum accidentally recorded on tape.
 Easter triggered the effect to open and shut an electronic noise gate in time with bassist Mike Mills' playing.
-The producer then manually adjusted the EQ of the effect on the studio mixing console, and spliced the seven-bar figure into the start of the recording.
+The producer then manually adjusted the equalizer of the effect on the studio mixing console, and spliced the seven-bar figure into the start of the recording.

 Drummer Bill Berry begins the song with a four-to-the-floor beat, and then the rest of the band enters.
 Berry plays a steady backbeat throughout the song.
 During the verses, Mills plays a fast eighth note bassline pulse, characteristic of punk rock and new wave.
 Guitarist Peter Buck plays the palm-muted lower strings of his guitar, marking the end of a four-bar repetition with an upstroke strummed chord.
 During the prechorus refrain, Buck switches to playing arpeggios, ending each four bar phrase with a full chord downstroke.
 Mills accompanies this section by performing independent melody lines with syncopated rhythms.
 Mills' last note of the refrain is doubled by a piano.

 After two verses and two prechoruses, the band enters the song's chorus, where Stipe sings the phrase "Calling out in transit/Calling out in transit/Radio Free Europe".
 After a second chorus, a bridge section follows, where Mills' one-note ascending bassline is doubled by the piano.
 The band then plays a final verse-prechorus-chorus section.
 At the song's end, Buck plays an arpeggio figure similar to the prechorus refrain, and the band ends on an A chord.